_____ Piet Mulders _____

 Massachusetts Institute of Technology (Cambridge, USA).
 From 1984-1995

-he worked as a staff member at the National Institute for Nuclear Physics
+he worked as a staff member at the National Institute for Subatomic Physics

-Professor at the VU University, being Chairman of the Department of Physics
+Professor at the VU University and member of the Nikhef Theory Group.

 His research interests focus on Quantum Chromodynamics (QCD), the theory of the